zhliau/fika-headless-docker/README.md

 ### Container immediately exits
 Crashing with stacktrace in container, permissions errors, wine unable to find EscapeFromTarkov.exe, or wine throwing a page fault on read access to 0000000000000000 exception?
 - If you are using Corter-ModSync to keep plugin files up to date, make sure you set the `USE_MODSYNC` env var to `true` or the plugin updater will not be able to run properly and the container will keep exiting!
-- If you are using Amands.Graphics, remove it from the dedicated client's plugins.
-Sometimes, it causes an NPE on ending a raid and stops the client from returning to the main menu, preventing any new raids from starting.
+- Make sure you do not have an invalid plugin in the Dedicated client's plugins folder.
+You can see the list of invalid plugins [here](https://github.com/project-fika/Fika-Dedicated/blob/fa420874753e6d0adf3e31f8404fa855855cd339/Fika.Dedicated/FikaDedicatedPlugin.cs#L179)
-- Double check that you have the `Fika.Dedicated.dll` file in the client's `BepInEx/plugins` folder!
-The game will crash in the container if you don't have this plugin.
+- Double check that you have both the `Fika.Core.dll` and `Fika.Dedicated.dll` plugins in the client's `BepInEx/plugins` folder!
+The game will crash in the container if you don't have both plugins!
 - Check your docker logs output.
 Maybe you haven't mounted your FIKA client directory properly?
 Verify the contents of the Fika Client directory to make sure all expected files are there.
 You must mount a working copy of the Fika client to `/opt/tarkov`.
 - Double check that your file permissions for the Fika client directory and its contents are correct.
 The container runs as the user `root`, so it should be able to read any mounted files as long as you don't have anything unusual with your file permissions.
 - If you have SELinux enabled on the host, the container may not be able to read the mounted directories unless you provide the :z option to re-label the mount with the correct SELinux context.